 Sepehr brings up a good point.
 “Winning bidders,” he says, “are responsible for any liens, condition issues, encumbrances, or something similar.”

 When looking to buy a house at auction, it’s important to consider the following:

-- Title – A house’s title is the evidence of ownership.
+- Title: A house’s title is evidence of ownership.
 Does the property you’re looking at have a clean title?
 A clean title is one that shows a chain of ownership without any legal problems.
 All of these questions can be answered with a title search.
 Sepehr tells us that you can use a “title or escrow company to help run title searches.”
-You can also call your local Register of Deeds for title information.
+You can also call your local register of deeds for title information.

-- Condition – Have you done your due diligence and conducted a drive-by or walk-around of the property?
+- Condition: Have you done your due diligence and conducted a drive-by or walk-around of the property?
 The condition of a house dictates, among other things, its suitability.
-A house in poor condition is perfect for a rehabber or a fix and flipper, while a house in good condition is better for a buy-and-hold investor.
+A house in poor condition is ideal for a rehabber or a fix and flipper while a house in good condition is better for a buy-and-hold investor.
 Remember that you might not be able to walk the property until a few hours before the auction.
-If you can, do a drive by assessment before you make a decision to participate in the auction.
+If you can, do a drive-by assessment before you decide to participate in the auction.

-Buying a house at a real estate auction is a unique way to invest in property and has many benefits.
+Buying houses at auction is a unique way to invest in property and has many benefits.
 Investing in a house at auction can benefit short-term investors as well as long-term investors.
 By following the five steps for buying a house at auction, as detailed in this article, you’ll be in a good position to snap up a great, undervalued property.